npx claudepluginhub sergio-bershadsky/ai --plugin gitThis skill uses the workspace's default tool permissions.

-Create conventional commits after task completion with user confirmation.
+Create conventional commits with branch protection, semantic correlation, and user confirmation.

 git status